It offers swift onboarding and developer tools but its ambiguous rates and services are worrisome.

 In 2018, the platform was rebranded and now calls itself Paya.
 It processes $27 billion in merchant transactions annually and boasts over 300 software integrations.

-Customer reviews and complaintsPaya is a Better Business Bureau (BBB) accredited business and receives an A+ BBB rating.
+Paya reviews and complaintsPaya is a Better Business Bureau (BBB) accredited business and receives an A- BBB rating, as of October 2020.
 But despite high marks from the BBB, its customer feedback is predominantly negative.

 Of its eight BBB customer reviews, all report a negative experience and award the company one out of five stars.
 Customer feedback on third-party Paya reviews is also negative.